 Though I’m usually a huge fan of bread in any shape or size, what I like so much about these buns is they make me look good don’t overwhelm the sandwich or burger.
 I’ve used these buns with pulled pork sandwiches, spinach and feta burgers with garlic aioli, hamburgers and turkey and cheddar sandwiches.
-I’ve just added some butter and had them along with some tomato soup or beef stew.
-I have made them into hot dog buns and used them on meatball subs.
-They are also great just by themselves with a little bit of butter and honey.
-Seriously, these buns are that versatile.
+I’ve just added some butter and had them along with some tomato soup or hearty beef stew.

 - 1 large egg